nemaload/compeval/README.Docker.md

 The `ce-run` command will run the computation executable (the contents of the `exec` file as usual) within a Docker container.
 The parameters of the executable run in the container then explicitly refer to the global file storage mount point within the container.
+The current working directory of the executable is the (bind mount of the) computation directory; it should be treated as read-only!